 What is 4PL?
-And why is it making logistics unrecognizable?
+And Why Might it Just Save Logistics?

 In the late 2010s, fourth-party logistics (4PL) quietly swept the logistics industry.